henrygrant/blog-react/src/pages/index.md

 subheading: Code.
 Opinions.
 Greatness.

 ---
-henrygrant.dev is a dumping ground for thoughts, opinions, code experiments, and anything else I can think up.
-This site will change appearance and have more features added over time.
+[henrygrant.dev](henrygrant.dev "henrygrant.dev") is a dumping ground for thoughts, opinions, code experiments, and anything else I can think up.
+This site will change appearance and have features added over time.